seanscottking/documentation/README.md

 (https://help.github.com/articles/set-up-git/#setting-up-git) with the correct user.name and user.email.

-Clone the control repository and cd to its directory:

-    git clone git@github.com:puppetinabox/controlrepo.git
-    cd controlrepo

 > Reminder: You should mostly be using forks of the puppetinabox repos, but
 > the documentation will refer to the original repos.
 Replace the URI with
 > the URI of your fork.

+Clone the control repository and cd to its directory:

+    git clone git@github.com:puppetinabox/controlrepo.git
+    cd controlrepo

+### Automated Install

+If you know what you are doing or you are not interested in the details of bootstrapping the master, you may run a script to perform the bootstrap install.

+    ./bootstrap.sh

+If the script encounters any issues, proceed step by step with the remaining instructions and identify the error.
+Otherwise, you may skip to [Creating Your First Managed Node] (#creating-your-first-managed-node).

+### Manual Install

+The manual install is intended for those who want a better understanding of the bootstrapping process itself, and anyone who encounters issues with the automated bootstrap script.

 Install some modules for the bootstrap process in a temporary location.
 [zack/r10k](https://forge.puppetlabs.com/zack/r10k) installs r10k and